Home/Journal

 Living in Eston and South Bank as a Tenant

-If you are looking to rent in Teesside on a budget, Eston and South Bank offer genuine value.
+If you're renting on a budget in Teesside, Eston and South Bank offer genuine value.
 Rents are affordable, the communities are established, and transport links make commuting to Middlesbrough or Redcar straightforward.

-Look for properties that have been recently refurbished — a new boiler, modern kitchen, and double glazing make a significant difference to your comfort and energy bills.
+Look for properties that have been recently refurbished—a new boiler, modern kitchen, and double glazing make a significant difference to comfort and energy bills.
 Ask about the EPC rating before signing a tenancy agreement.
+Properties with an EPC rating of C or higher will be more energy-efficient and future-proof (the EPC C requirement for lettings was deferred from 2025 to 2030).